ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 You can specify `\G` instead of or after the semicolon.
 This indicates Vertical format.
 In this format, each value is printed on a separate line, which is convenient for wide tables.
 This unusual feature was added for compatibility with the MySQL CLI.

-The command line is based on 'readline' (and 'history' or 'libedit', or without a library, depending on the build).
+The command line is based on 'replxx' (similar to 'readline').
 In other words, it uses the familiar keyboard shortcuts and keeps a history.
 The history is written to `~/.clickhouse-client-history`.

 By default, the format used is PrettyCompact.
 You can change the format in the FORMAT clause of the query, or by specifying `\G` at the end of the query, using the `--format` or `--vertical` argument in the command line, or using the client configuration file.